David-Muehlenberg/React-Music-Player/README.md

 # React-Music-Player
-A music player with shuffle function and cover display.
+A music player with shuffle function and cover display written in React.